Struggling with Self-Image and Dating After Surgery

 Welcome,

-LOVE yourself and give yourself time.
+Love yourself and give yourself time.

-I still have stuff I need to experience / Do / and have more Joy in my life.
+I still have stuff I need to experience / do / and have more joy in my life.

 We all go through phases - with or without trauma -

-"Happenings" such as radical surgery / chronic illness crisis are challenges which need us to realise what is ultimately best for us - we can then become our best - and also best for others too.
+"Happenings" such as radical surgery / chronic illness crisis are challenges which need us to realize what is ultimately best for us - we can then become our best - and also best for others too.

-I know - it sounds convoluted - but really, its quite simple .... its our brains which get in the way and make stuff complex!
+I know - it sounds convoluted - but really, it's quite simple .... it's our brains which get in the way and make stuff complex!

 Best not to overthink - and that is some 'classic' statement - particularly coming from me - as it could be - validly - said about me!